jennybc/happy-git-with-r/06_install-r-rstudio.Rmd

 In live workshops, there is a limit to how much we can help with ancient versions of R or RStudio.
 Also, frankly, there is a limit to our motivation.
 By definition, these problems are going away and we'd rather focus on edge cases with current versions, which affect lots of people.

-For now, just go here:
+For more guidance on installing or upgrading R and RStudio, go here:

 <http://stat545.com/block000_r-rstudio-install.html>

-*not sure whether to move or duplicate that content*